SherryLiu3670/MLops_2025_group8/reports/README.md

 > Answer:

 Hui Wang s210331 implementing the model development, integrated wandb into the workflow and load testing of our API.
+Xiao Xiao s232189 implementing the dataload, and unit test of dataload, integrated wandb for hyperparameter optimization sweep.
+Calculate the code coverage